rand00/fry/ROADMAP.md

       * < @idea; maybe this becomes own example
 * make example that uses notty for both rhythm modification + colored screen output
   * make sure that `fry` lib doesn't end up depending on notty this way - guess not
-* make `fry` not depend on lwt.unix - Fry.Beat.Make should get passed a sleep proc
-  * possibly make a specialized version of `fry` that depends on lwt.unix?
 * guarantee the timing of events in Fry.Beat.Make relative to start-time
   * < will e.g. allow synchronization with other music
 * make Beat.Make useable for dynamic creation,